 - Professional Nutritionist

-How do nutritionists and dietitians become registered with the NSDA?
+How do nutritionists and dietitians become registered with the NSCDN?

 We serve the public by regulating admission to the profession.
 Dietitians and nutritionists have completed a four-year accredited bachelor’s degree in dietetics and an accredited internship, have passed the national dietetics exam, and submit evidence of continuing education every year.
 This ensures you get ethical, competent care.